ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 ![nextdns settings](images/how-to-bake-an-ortelius-pi/part02/20-dhcp-range.png)

 - My Pi's have the following IPs which I have reserved with their mac addresses
+- You can get the mac addresses from the DHCP list of IPs handed out to your Pis
 - Reserving an IP means you tell DHCP to always give these devices the same IP and never to any other device so in a sense making sure they stay static

 ![nextdns settings](images/how-to-bake-an-ortelius-pi/part02/21-dhcp-reservations.png)